KARNATISAITHARUN/documentation/using-ocular/tutorials/c-allocation-bugs.md

 ### Verifying Arithmetic Operations

-The following query looks for a parameter of some function to argument of malloc, at all malloc call sites while passing through an arithmetic operation
+The following query looks for a parameter of some function to an argument of malloc, at all malloc call sites while passing through an arithmetic operation

 ```scala
 val sink = cpg.method.callOut.name("malloc").argument